 This easy sweet chili jam recipe is one you NEED in your repertoire.
 It takes just 30 minutes, is sweet, spicy, and so versatile.
-Watch it spice up salads, sandwiches, and cheese boards or use it as a dipping sauce.
+Watch it spice up salads, sandwiches, and cheese boards, or use it as a dipping sauce.
 Plus, it keeps for months and makes a wonderful gift.

 Jam can feel intimidating.
 Often it needs to cook down for hours, then cool, then be properly stored and sealed in jars.
 The whole process can take a literal day, and I don’t know about you, but I just don’t have time for that!

 But this insanely delicious and easy sweet chili jam recipe solves that problem.
 It takes 30 minutes at most to make, from start to finish.
-It’s as simple as throwing chili, ginger, and garlic in a food processor and then cooking that with all the other ingredients for 20 minutes.
+It’s as simple as throwing chili, ginger, and garlic in a food processor and then cooking that with all the other ingredients for about 25 minutes.
 No long boiling time here.

 And I can’t even explain how often I use this chili jam.
 It’s seriously DELICIOUS and an unbeatable way to jazz up any dish: